01 of 13

 Where to Eat the Best in the Spanish Capital

 One great thing about eating in Spain's biggest city is the sheer variety.
-Every Spanish region or cuisine type is represented somewhere in the city.
+Every Spanish region or cuisine type is represented somewhere in Madrid.

 02 of 13